Siri-gh2/Siri-gh2.github.io/_posts/2025-11-21-python-day-2-print-variables-datatypes.md

 ## Introduction

 Day 2 focused on the fundamental building blocks of writing and understanding Python code.
-The session covered how to display output, how Python treats uppercase and lowercase differently, how comments work, how variables are created, and how basic data types behave.
-These basics form the foundation for writing any meaningful Python program.
+The session covered how to display output using the `print()` function, how Python treats uppercase and lowercase differently, how comments work, how variables are defined, and how basic data types behave.
+These concepts form the foundation of all Python programs.

 ---

 ## Printing Output in Python

-Python uses the `print()` function to display output.
+Python uses the `print()` function to display output on the screen.

 ### Example: